inscopix/inscopix-cnmfe/docs/developers_guide.md

 | [pybind11](https://github.com/pybind/pybind11) | 2.8.0 |

 ### Tested Systems
-Below is a list of systems that were used to build and test Inscopix CNMFe along with its dependencies.
+Below is a list of systems that were used to build and test Inscopix CNMF-E along with its dependencies.
 Note that it may be compatible with other systems, but only the ones listed below were tested.

 | Operating System       | Compiler       |